 We can help you assemble appropriate spare equipment to minimize downtime.

 If you also work at an office outside your home, we can work with your office IT staff to make sure your connection to work is safe and reliable.

 We help organizations which already have computer departments.
 We provide respectful but firm guidance for departments that want to improve the way they provide support.
 We do this by sharing our methods for providing efficient, empathetic and economical help.

 We give advice about creating better How-to documents and other documentation.

 Our team can assist you with projects that require additional skilled hands and minds, as well as the valuable perspective that people outside an organization can bring.

-For members of your IT/IS team who seek
+For members of your IT/IS team who seek professional

-professional development opportunities, We also provide sensitive and creative
+development opportunities, We also provide sensitive

-of the few educational opportunities in
+is one of the few educational opportunities in

 We are familiar with the deadlines and time pressures that lawyers face, and how equipment or software failure can cause great anxiety.